Next in our series of Pokémon movie reviews is the fourth one, the one with Celebi.

 By the way, this forest is the Ilex Forest, or Ubame Forest in Japanese.
 Both Ilex and Ubame are species of oak.
 Hehe. ✽

 We even get to see the famous shrine in the Ilex Forest as it appeared in the game, but... it is never really important beyond making a pretty background for Sammy to wake up next to.
 Poo.
 We were hoping to learn more about it.
-Especially considered that that was the part of the game that never made it out of Japan.
+Especially considered the shrine is featured in that locked part of Pokémon Crystal which was never made available outside of Japan.

 Celebi is known to make a particular sound when it's about to time-travel, and the local lore says that if you hear it, you should stop in your tracks lest you get whisked away with Celebi.
 The concept is beautiful, but in reality, Celebi uses its time-travel powers by screaming like an onion banshee.
 That's not what we were expecting.